hypo69/hypo/pytest/gemini - set 2/en/src/webdriver/_examples/_example_executor_2.md

 - **Provide `gs` and `src` paths:** Replace the placeholder `gs['chrome_driver_path']` with the actual path to your Chrome WebDriver executable.

-This improved example demonstrates a much better approach to writing robust and maintainable tests for the `ExecuteLocator` class.
+This improved example demonStartes a much better approach to writing robust and maintainable tests for the `ExecuteLocator` class.
 Remember to adapt these examples to the specifics of your application.
 Remember to replace the simplified locators with actual ones.